Database Reader

 Password | encrypted password | The password for the specified user.
 See Encrypted passwords. | |

-Query | String | SQL statement specifying the data to return.
+Query | String | Optionally, specify a single SQL SELECT statement specifying the data to return.
 You may query tables, aliases, synonyms, and views.
+Query is not supported when Create Schema is True, Parallel Threads is greater than 1, or Restart Behavior on IL Interruption is Truncate_target_table or Replace_target_table.
 When If the query includes a synonym containing a period, it must be enclosed in escaped quotes.
-For example: If using a query when the output of a DatabaseReader source is the input of a DatabaseWriter target, specify the target table name as the value of DatabaseReader's Tables field.
-The query may not contain single-line quotes (of the format | |
+For example: If using a query when the output of a DatabaseReader source is the input of a DatabaseWriter target, specify the target table name as the value of DatabaseReader's Tables field. | |

 Quiesce on IL Completion | Boolean | False | |

-Return DateTime As | String | Joda | Set to |
+Return DateTime As | String |

 SSL Config | String | If the source is Oracle and it uses SSL, specify the required SSL properties (see the notes on SSL Config in Oracle Reader properties). | |

-Tables | String | The table(s) or view(s) to be read.
+Tables | String | Specify the table(s) or view(s) to be read.
 MySQL, Oracle, and PostgreSQL names are case-sensitive, SQL Server names are not.
-Specify names as You may specify multiple tables and views as a list separated by semicolons or with the If you are using the Query property, specify QUERY as the table name. | |
+Specify names as You may specify multiple tables and views as a list separated by semicolons or with the If you are using the Query property, specify QUERY as the table name.
+Modifying this property can interfere with recovery.
+If recovery is enabled for the application and it is necessary to modify the tables list, export the application (see Apps page), drop it, update the exported TQL with the new values, and import it (see Apps page). | |

-Username | String | the DBMS user name the adapter will use to log in to the server specified in ConnectionURL For all databases, this user must have SELECT permission or privileges on the tables specified in the Tables property.
-For Oracle, this user must also have SELECT privileges on DBA_TAB_COLS and ALL_COLL_TYPES. |
+Username | String | Specify the DBMS user name the adapter will use to log in to the server specified in ConnectionURL.
+For all databases, this user must have SELECT permission or privileges on the tables specified in the Tables property.
+For Db2 on z/OS, this user must also have SELECT privileges on the SYSCOLUMNS, SYSTABLES, and SYSVIEWS catalog tables.
+For Oracle, this user must also have SELECT privileges on DBA_TAB_COLS and ALL_COLL_TYPES. | |

 The output type is WAevent.